Withdrawals and accessing your super

 - you die.

-Commonwealth Government preservation rules are different from preservation rules in Super SA schemes.
+Commonwealth Government preservation rules are different from preservation rules in Triple S and other Super SA schemes.
 You need to be aware of this if you are rolling money out of a Super SA scheme and into the Super SA Flexible Rollover Product.

 Withdrawals from the Flexible Rollover Product